-15. In responding to assessed risks in accordance with ASA 330, the user auditor shall:
+- 15. In responding to assessed risks in accordance with ASA 330 (Revised and Redrafted), the user auditor shall: (Ref: Para.
+A24-A28) - (a) Determine whether sufficient appropriate audit evidence concerning the relevant financial statement assertions is available from records held at the user entity; and, if not,

-- Determine whether sufficient appropriate audit evidence (a) concerning the relevant financial report assertions is available from records held at the user entity; and, if not, - (b) Perform further audit procedures to obtain sufficient appropriate audit evidence or use another auditor to perform those procedures at the service organisation on the user auditor's behalf.
-(Ref: Para.
-A24-A28)
+(b) Perform further audit procedures to obtain sufficient appropriate audit evidence or use another auditor to perform those procedures at the service organisation on the user auditor's behalf.